 Journaling and self-monitoring is likely the most common form of cathartic experience utilized, with well proven benefits.
 Many psychologists suggest journaling for purposes of growth, gaining insight, finding clarity, and releasing negative thoughts and emotions.
 It provides an opportunity to reflect on emotion, process, and tends to improve emotional regulation.
 It often leads to awareness around patterns in our lives that we would not otherwise recognize.
 Getting emotional and cognitive clutter out of your head and onto a piece of paper can you feel psychologically lighter.

 Art can be an effective way for people to tap into deep emotions.
 For some, engaging in an art activity such as painting or drawing can intensify their emotional experience.
 In the moment, one can have a “flow” experience, feeling a loss of self consciousness, a feeling of connection, and a loss of sense of space and time.
-During “flow” people can have a pure emotional experience, without as many external distractions.
+During “flow” people can have a purely emotional experience, without as many external distractions.

 Music has a way of creating a unique emotional experience for people.
 Music effectively sets the tone and the mood.
 It can spark real and vivid emotions of all types.
 Consider how “sad” songs can have an impact on one’s affect, causing crying, tears, or a general feeling of malaise.
-Fast paced songs can elicit a strong experience of excitement, often used for preparation before athletic events.
+Fast-paced songs can elicit a strong experience of excitement, often used for preparation before athletic events.

 This technique can be used in therapy to re-create and stimulate intense emotions related to a particular experience.
 It is intended to be immersive, creating as much of a real experience as possible.
 Participants would generally start with acting out the event.
 It may feel scripted or unnatural at first.
-However, given time and space, some people can really tap into these concerning feelings, and work through them with professional guidance. t
+However, given time and space, some people can really tap into these concerning feelings, and work through them with professional guidance.

 Individuals who have gone through a traumatic event or a crisis may undergo exposure therapy.
 This activity is recommended under the supervision of a mental health professional.
 Individuals with PTSD can benefit from reliving the trauma in order to tone down the intensity of the trauma induced symptoms.
 For some, even entering the environment in which the trauma occurred can serve as exposure therapy.
 The setting alone can often be a trigger for the feelings to immediately surface.